 Pulse is a quarterly publication providing the latest updates on the Foundation and its focus on lymphoma and chronic lymphocytic leukemia (CLL) research, awareness and education.
 It is distributed in both a print and digital form.

-Starting in early 2020, pandemic-era hate crimes against Asian Americans surged, with race-based bullying reaching record levels in California by 2022.
-As creative lead at Media Cause, I partnered with the California Youth Advisory Council to launch Right Our Story, a multi-channel campaign empowering middle and high school students to share experiences, report bullying, and take action online and offline.
-The campaign combined a private peer community, an anonymous reporting tool, a comprehensive resource guide, an animated educational short, influencer content, local partnerships, and in-person events.
-Results included 232 million impressions across California, 8.4 million clicks on paid social and programmatic ads, 602,000 unique website visitors, 166,000 social engagements, 9,111 youth community members, and 1,804 bullying stories submitted.
-The initiative earned a Shorty Award for Best Multi-Cause Initiative and a MarCom Award in Strategic Communications.
+As anti-Asian hate crimes and race-based bullying surged during the pandemic, many California students lacked safe, accessible ways to report bullying or find support.
+As Creative Lead at Media Cause, I partnered with the California Youth Advisory Council to launch Right Our Story, a multi-channel campaign and digital platform that empowered middle and high school students to share experiences, report bullying, and take action online and offline.
+We built a full campaign ecosystem—including a private peer community, anonymous reporting tool, resource hub, animated short, influencer content, local partnerships, and in-person events—designed to feel youth-led and action-oriented.
+The campaign generated 232 million impressions, 8.4 million ad clicks, 602,000 website visitors, 166,000 social engagements, and resulted in 9,111 youth community members and 1,804 bullying stories submitted, earning a Shorty Award and a MarCom Award for Strategic Communications.

 We found in our initial discovery research that one of the reasons traditional bullying campaigns fail is due to the emphasis placed on victims alone.
 Bullying is a much bigger story and involves various roles including bystanders, antagonists, friends, perpetrators and more.
 To bring attention to this we created different characters to represent each role, as well as an interactive monster-quiz for students to find out which role(s) they most closely relate to.